ZzAve/teambalance/README.md

 for a service account](https://cloud.google.com/sdk/gcloud/reference/auth/application-default/login)

 ## TODO:
+As with most projects, it's hardly ever considered finished.

 ### Must have:
- - ~~Ability to contribute to team balance~~
+ - ~~Dec 2019 Ability to contribute to team balance~~
- - ~~View latest contribution to team balance~~
+ - ~~Dec 2019 View latest contribution to team balance~~
- - ~~Training overview including player availability~~
+ - ~~June 2020 Training overview including player availability~~
- - Match overview including player availability
+ - ~~Aug 2020 Match overview including player availability~~
- - Training admin screen (add/change/remove trainings)
+ - ~~Aug 2020 Training admin screen (add/change/remove trainings)~~
+    - Allow to remove trainings
- - Match admin screen (add/change/remove matches)
+ - ~~Aug 2020 Match admin screen (add/change/remove matches)~~
+    - Allow to remove trainings
  - ~~Use polling mechanism when back-end is still down.~~
+    - Handle back-end being down better in the front-end (500's should result in a 'whoops' screen?)
- - Ensure training endpoint are also protected
+ - ~~Aug 2020 Ensure training endpoint are also protected~~
  - Use 'proper' authentication mechanism.
+ - Decouple front-end and back-end to seperate deployables
+ - Try google run

 ### Should have:
- - ~~Debounce was introduced to ensure every API call takes at least 500 ms (for UX purposes).
+ - ~~Jan 2020 Debounce was introduced to ensure every API call takes at least 500 ms (for UX purposes).
 This only works if a call is successful.
 Should also work for unsuccessful ones.~~
- - Github actions, used to deploy to Google cloud on every merge to master
+ - ~~October 2020 Github actions, used to deploy to Google cloud on every merge to master~~
- - Stg env for testing purposes (use a different application version, but don't take all traffic ?)
+ - ~~April 2020Stg env for testing purposes (use a different application version, but don't take all traffic ?)~~

 ### Could have
- - Availabilities and agenda for non training/match events (like team uitje)
+ - ~~Oct 2020 Availabilities and agenda for non training/match events (like team uitje)~~
  - Upload receipts and tie them to payments
  - Stats on team balanc contributors
  - Link to Nevobo site with competition